terminusdb/terminusdb-events/docs/_posts/2020-03-05-dublin-1st-graph.md

 - 9:00pm - drinks and networking

-The day of the sprint
+The day of the event
 ---------------------

 - Bring your own laptop if want to follow the workshop